E003

 Safety first: Overcurrent events can indicate serious wiring faults.
 Turn off the main supply and do not re-energize until basic checks are complete.

-- Step 2 – Inspect cable and plug: Examine the tethered cable or socket and user cable for cuts, crushing, burn marks, or melted insulation.
+- Step 2 – Inspect cable and plug: Examine the tethered cable or socket and the user cable for cuts, crushing, burn marks, or melted insulation.
 Replace any damaged cable immediately.

 - Step 3 – Verify configuration: Using the Alfen configuration tool or web interface (if available), confirm that the maximum current setting matches the supply rating and installation design.
-Do not set higher than the breaker rating.
+Do not set it higher than the breaker rating.

 - Step 4 – Internal inspection: With power OFF and locked out, remove the cover.
 Inspect the main power contactor and output terminals for signs of overheating, welded contacts, or loose connections.
 Tighten terminal screws to the torque specified in the Alfen installation manual.